kubevirt/user-guide/docs/compute/live_migration.md

 ### Migration Status

-The migration progress status is being reported in the VMI `VMI.status`.
+The migration progress status is reported in the VMI `VMI.status`.
 Most importantly, it indicates whether the migration has been `Completed` or if it `Failed`.